spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/install-dynamic-multistore-the-cart-feature.md

 Dynamic Multistore is part of an *Early Access Release*.
 This *Early Access* feature introduces the ability to handle the store entity in the Back Office.
 Business users can try creating stores without editing the `Stores.php` file and redeploying the system.

 {% endinfo_block %}

-This document describes how to install Dynamic Store + the Cart feature.
+This document describes how to install the [Dynamic Multistore](/docs/pbc/all/dynamic-multistore/{{page.version}}/base-shop/dynamic-multistore-feature-overview.html) + [Cart](/docs/pbc/all/cart-and-checkout/{{page.version}}/base-shop/cart-feature-overview/cart-feature-overview.html) feature.

 ## Install feature core